purrbot-site/Docs/docs/legal/bot.md

 # Bot
 This page covers the Terms of Service (Terms) and Privacy Policy of the Discord Bot \*Purr*

----
-title: Bot ToS and Privacy Policy
-description: The Terms of Service and Privacy Policy of the Discord Bot.
----

 ## Terms of Service